-Covering just about everything, but with a focus on electronics and accessories (watches/jewellery) it’s a whirlwind of shopping frenzy.
-Our top tips are to focus on shopping online – Amazon are fantastic at managing the Black Friday chaos – and take advantage of the pre-sales that typically pop up in the week or two before.
+Covering just about everything, but with a focus on electronics and accessories (watches/jewelry) it’s a whirlwind of a shopping frenzy.
+Our top tips are to focus on shopping online – Amazon is fantastic at managing the Black Friday chaos – and take advantage of the pre-sales that typically pop up a week or two before.

 Halloween Clearances: Before we get into the main event, the first thing going on sale in November is always Halloween candy and party costume clearances.

-Target Toy Clearance: Target tend to hold a small toy clearance in November, with great price drops running throughout most of the month.
+Target Toy Clearance: Target tends to hold a small toy clearance in November, with great price drops running throughout most of the month.
 [MFA]

 Christmas | Everything… Free Shipping, Video Games, Champagne